Japonolirion: Description

 Japonolirion osense is a herbaceous, perennial plant with subterranean creeping rootstocks.
 Its green, linear leaves a set in a rosette, and are 3-20 cm long and 1-4 mm wide, with 7-9 veins, and rough margins.
 The leaf base encloses the younger leaves.
 The flowers are facing upwards and are set with 20–40 in a raceme of 3-8 cm long, on an inflorescence stalk of 10-20 cm long that carries membranous bracts.
 The flower stalks emerge from shoots that carried leaves during the previous year, so it stands separately from the current leaf rosette.
 Each flower consists of 6 cream-coloured tepals, the outer 3 about 1.5 mm long and the inner about 2.5 mm long.
 There are 6 stamens of about 1.5 mm long, each carrying a yellow anther.
-At the heart of the flower are three free green carpels that later develop into oval capsules of about 2.5 mm high.
+The ovary matures into three free green carpels that later develop into oval capsules of about 2.5 mm in length.
 Flowering occurs in July and August.